paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

-been a natural tension in the scientific community between the need to publish research results quickly and the imperative to maintain consistently high quality standards in scientific reporting; indeed, a call for maintaining the standards in published research has termed the deluge of COVID-19 publications a “carnage of substandard research” (Bramstedt 2020).
+been a natural tension in the scientific community between the need to publish research results quickly and the imperative to maintain consistently high quality standards in scientific reporting; indeed, a call for maintaining the standards in published research termed the deluge of COVID-19 publications a “carnage of substandard research” (Bramstedt 2020).
 Part of the challenge of maintaining quality standards in published research is that, despite an abundance of recommendations